-Especially if you are planning a trip itinerary a bit last minute, before to book your flights check if a VISA is required to enter the country you want to visit, or if that country requires you to have a minimum amount of time left on your passport before the expiring date.
-Depending on the country where you are going to and the country where you live, VISAs etc could take a few weeks, so keep that in mind.
-The UK government website is a good place to start from, even if you are not British you will find useful info and most of the time links to the country specific official website.
+Especially if you are planning a trip itinerary a bit last minute before booking your flights check if a VISA is required to enter the country you want to visit, or if that country requires you to have a minimum amount of time left on your passport before the expiring date.
+Depending on the country where you are going to and the country where you live, VISAs, etc could take a few weeks, so keep that in mind.
+The UK government website is a good place to start from, even if you are not British you will find useful info and most of the time links to the country-specific official website.

 OUTLINE THE ITINERARY FOR A TRIP

 Now you chose the destination but how to make an itinerary?

 To create a travel itinerary start by defining how long you want to stay in each city/area and how much you want to move around.
 Look at some guide books, blogs, or other online resources to see what you are interested in.
 Let Instagram inspire you and start to take some notes, or save articles, pictures, websites, links…

 Try to get an overview of the full country, and then try to understand how long it takes to move around different areas, how much does it cost, and so on.
 Of course, everything also depends on the time you have available and your priorities.

 Start to scribble down some possible tour itineraries.
 It is normal to have several different options before you settle on the right one.
 While planning an itinerary it’s also ok to move on to the next steps then come back here and make some changes.